Yakovalı Hasan Paşa Mosque: Architecture

 Yakovalı Hasan Paşa Mosque has a relatively simple structure, with a square base surmounted by a typical Turkish dome and ogee windows.
 As with all mosques, it is orientated towards Mecca and thus has a northwest–southeast axis.
 The minaret is 22.5 m high.
 A flight of stairs leads to the top of the minaret, but due to stability concerns the entrance is sealed off to visitors.
 The balcony was once adorned with a stone railing.
 On religious holidays the minaret used to be lit up with oil lamps (see also mahya lights).
+It is one of only three Ottoman-era minarets remaining in Hungary, and the only one still attached to a mosque and retaining its original function.

-There was once a foyer on the northwest side of the mosque, part of a larger complex which included a tekke and madrassa.
+There was once a foyer on the northwest side of the mosque, part of a larger complex which included a tekke (a sort of monastery for sufi dervishes), an imaret (soup kitchen for the needy), and a madrassa (Islamic school).

 A statue of the Ottoman chronicler İbrahim Peçevi (Ibrahim of Pécs), by Turkish sculptor Metin Yurdanur, was unveiled before the mosque in 2016.